Buzz Group Ltd Privacy Notice

 With other companies within Buzz Group

-We may share the personal data we collect from you with other companies in the Buzz Group for the following purposes:
+We may share the personal data we collect with other companies in the Buzz Group for the following purposes:

-• evaluating the effectiveness of marketing, and for market research and training; and
+• Evaluating the effectiveness of marketing, and for market research and training

 With third parties